 If he moves forward, even a little bit, give him the reward.
 Slowly increase the distance.
 If he gets up, ignore and start again.

+In training, always put your dog in a successful situation.
+Aim for small goals and avoid frustrations!
 Some dogs look for drugs at airports, others find people in avalanches and some guide people who are blind.
 With a little imagination, you can teach unimaginable tricks to your dog!

 Comments will be approved before showing up.